Brobz/nuca_script/README.md

 	println("HI" + TABULATOR * CONSTANT_INT + CONSTANT_FLOAT * 2);

-As you can see, it is as easy as writing the #DEF keyword, the definition named, a semicolon, and the value to be replaced by the name.
+As you can see, it is as easy as writing the #DEF keyword, the definition name, a semicolon, and then the value to be replaced by the name.
-Then you can use it in the code, making it super easy to get rid of pesky *magic numbers*, such as array sizes!
+After that, you are ready to use it in the code, making it super easy to get rid of pesky *magic numbers*, such as array sizes!

 P.S: Be careful with these, since they **WILL** (*currently*) replace **ANY** instance of the definition name inside of the code, **INCLUDING** ones that are inside of a string (in between quotations).
 I know, pretty unintuitive behavior...
 Already working on a *lazy* fix, so stay tuned : )